 Regulation of privatised utilities

-The major privatisations in the UK were gas, electricity, oil, telecoms, and coal.
-However, many of the privatised utilities are also natural monopolies.
+Many of the privatised utilities were also natural monopolies requiring regulation.
 With a natural monopoly, the role of the regulator is to act as a surrogate competitor to the privatised, natural monopoly.
 In doing this the regulator can make up for the missing contestability found with natural monopolies.

 Regulators have a number of options, including: